Analysis | The toxic elitism of declaring voters to be unworthy of the task

 “One argument for encouraging bigger turnout is that if more eligible voters go to the polls then the outcome will more closely reflect what the average American voter wants,” he writes.
 “That sounds like a wonderful thing … if you haven’t met the average American voter.”

 This is just so grossly disdainful, and in a way that reflects the sort of elitism that Trump claimed to reject.
-It's centered on a similar idea as the one Trump promoted, though, that some people know better and others don't.
+It’s centered on an idea similar to the one Trump promoted, though, that some people know better and others don’t.
 Here, though, Williamson offers the idea in service of constraining the vote to people who pass his unstated quality test.
 (He does at one point argue that the voting age should be raised to 30, certainly a reflection of where he stands.)

-He makes a number of frankly weird arguments in defense of his position, like comparing unqualified voters to unqualified doctors, which is simply the inverse of arguing that anyone should be allowed to fly a F-16 over foreign airspace since we don't keep people from walking around shopping malls.
+He makes a number of frankly weird arguments in defense of his position, such as comparing unqualified voters to unqualified doctors, which is simply the inverse of arguing that anyone should be allowed to fly a F-16 over foreign airspace since we don’t keep people from walking around shopping malls.

 “We could verify eligibility at the polls rigorously and easily, if we wanted to, just as we have the ability to verify who is eligible to enter the country or to drive a car,” he writes at another point, later adding that “even a little bit of fraud or improper voting is something that should be discouraged and, if possible, prevented.”